tnc-ca-geo/video-importer/README.md

 ### Hook Module

 The video-importer is designed to work with any service that can ingest video for event segmentation and labeling.
-The hooks-module specifies a python module with the exact functions used to interact with the desired services:
+The hooks-module specifies a python module with these functions used to interact with the desired services:

-1. register_camera
+1. `register_camera` - Informs the service about a new camera that has been found
-2. post_video_content
+2. `post_video_content` - Sends the video data to the segmenter via a POST

 #### Camera Registration Function